Thursday, May 8, 2025

 2. Good climate conditions.
 In contrast to the past year, with too much rain, and the year before that with rain at the wrong times, this year most coffee growing areas in Rwanda seem to have gotten good amounts of rainfall and sun at close to the normal times.

 3. New Chemical Fertilizer Distribution System.
 Since about 2023, a non-profit in Rwanda called "One Acre Fund" or "Tubura" is its Kinyarwanda name, has been working closely with the Government of Rwanda to improve distribution of chemical fertilizers to coffee farmers.
-Tubura has worked for decades with Rwanda's smallholder farmers of maize, rice and beans, with chemical fertilizers being a key catalyst for transforming subsistance farmers into thriving families with enough inome to send kids to school.
-In 2023, they were allowed to begin rolling out a program designed to similarly work with coffee farmers.
+Tubura has worked for decades with Rwanda's smallholder farmers of maize, rice and beans, with chemical fertilizers being a key catalyst for transforming subsistence farmers into thriving families with enough income to send kids to school.
+In 2023, they were allowed to begin rolling out a program designed to work in a similar way with coffee farmers.
 The program is a combination of soil analysis, farmer education, micro-lending for fertilizers and precision distribution of fertilizers purchased by the central government.
+Smallholders in the cooperatives from which Artisan buys are among the beneficiaries of this One Acre Fund Program.

-The above are the backdrop to what for me are the signs that Rwanda's coffee sector has turned the corner into understanding what economists have been encouraging for decades: farmers can improve their livelihoods with coffee.
+The above are the backdrop to what for me are the signs that Rwanda's coffee sector has turned the corner into understanding what economists have been encouraging for decades: farmers can improve their livelihoods with coffee, but there must be sufficient incentives and available inputs.
 Today we see the signs that it's happening:

 A. Farmers are paying cash for fertilizer.
-In 2015 - 2016 when I was in Rwanda doing research, we would be in meetings with coffee industry stakeholders trying to explain that farmers are not incentivized by the cherry price to invest in their coffee trees.
+In 2015 - 2016 I was in Rwanda doing research.
+Sometimes we would be in meetings with coffee industry stakeholders and as economists, we tried to explain that farmers are not incentivized by the low farmgate price to invest in their coffee trees.
 We explained that if they were, they would be willing to buy fertilizer themselves.
 Stakeholders laughed at the idea.
 Farmers had "always" waited for the government to distribute fertilizer "for free."
 It wasn't for free.
 The farmers paid for it with an export tax.
 But it was a hidden fee and it was not cash they voluntarily took out of their pocket.
-Many in those days believed coffee farmers didn't know enough about fertilizer to be able to buy it and apply it without government assistance.
+Many in those days believed coffee farmers didn't know enough about fertilizer to decide to buy it and apply it without government assistance.
 But this year, I've talked to a farmer who tells me for the first time, he paid his own cash to buy fertilizer for his coffee trees.
-He know what the government distributed would be insufficient.
+He knew what the government distributed would be insufficient or too late to be useful.
+I suspect there are many like him.

 B. Farmers raising seedlings and other farmers paying cash for them.
 In the past, if seedlings of coffee trees were raised at all, it was by the government institution, the Rwanda Agricultural Board, RAB.
 Then, in 2017 - 2019, several programs incentivized cooperatives and exporters to have coffee tree nurseries.
 Today, I'm hearing that individual farmers are taking it upon themselves to build, stock and care for coffee tree nurseries.
-They are entrepreneurs who are sure they'll be able to sell coffee seedlings to neighboring farmers who want to plant more coffee trees, since now coffee is becoming widely known as a lucrative crop to grow.
-More lucarative, even, than maize and beans.
+They are entrepreneurs who are sure they'll be able to sell coffee seedlings to neighboring farmers who want to plant more coffee trees, since now coffee is gaining a reputation as a lucrative crop.
+More lucrative, even, than maize and beans.

 I've heard reports that trees that typically produce only 3 kg in a season are producing 5 - 6 kg of cherry this year.